Use these 10 knitted Easter egg patterns to make these eggs as Easter gifts, children’s toys, or decorations.

 Get the free PDF pattern for Fair Isle Easter Eggs at theguywiththehook.com.

-Not up to changing yarns while knitting?
-Try doing duplicate stitching.
+Not up to changing yarns while knitting but still want some colour variation?
+Try duplicate stitching.

-Purl Soho provides a step-by-step pictorial tutorial for their basic egg knitting pattern.
-The designs of the egg is created using duplicate stitch after the basic egg has been knitted.
+Purl Soho provides a step-by-step pictorial tutorial for their basic egg knitting pattern on the website.
+The colourwork of the egg is created using duplicate stitch after the basic egg has been knitted.

 Get the free web-based pattern for Duplicate Stitch Easter Eggs at PurlSoho.com.